 The ongoing COVID-19 pandemic is stressing our health care system, our economy, and parents trying to teach their children at home.
 It is also highlighting significant racial disparities in access to quality health care.

-There have been similar patterns in Chicago,3 Milwaukee,4 and Louisiana.5 The Centers for Disease Control and Prevention (CDC) highlights three major reasons for the disparities.
+There have been similar patterns in Chicago,3 Milwaukee,4 and Louisiana.5 The Centers for Disease Control and Prevention (CDC) highlights several major reasons for the disparities.
+These include:

-- Living conditions: Members of racial and ethnic minorities are more likely to live in communities with less access to groceries and other basic goods, and therefore have to rely on public transportation.
+- Neighborhood and Physical Environment: Members of racial and ethnic minorities are more likely to live in communities with less access to groceries and other basic goods, and therefore have to rely on public transportation.
 They are also more likely to live in densely populated communities and in multi-generational households.

 In addition to these structural issues that the CDC highlights, some argue that racism itself is partially to blame.
 A recent study indicates that racism in medical school may influence whether newly graduated doctors go to work in underserved communities.7 Furthermore, microaggressions—subtle expressions of racism and bias that people of color face in their daily lives—lead to stress and have an impact on health outcomes, according to recent research.8

 Clearly, the disparities that we are seeing in the impacts of COVID-19 are not new.
 However, it is possible that the pandemic will give these issues new attention and help them gain an increased sense of urgency.
 The roots of this problem run deep and connect to many other issues facing the United States.

 - Did it surprise you to learn that the health impacts of COVID-19 are different by race?
 Why or why not?